ropensci/GSODR/README.md

     synoptic-reported temperature);

--   **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimeters to hundredths; will usually not end with the midnight observation, i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
+-   **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths; will usually not end with the midnight observation, i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
 Missing = -9999; *Note: Many stations do not report '0' on